 QUESTIONS TO ASK:

 What time will explosion happen?

 What does the device look like?

 What kind of bomb is it?

 Where are you calling from?

 Why was the explosive placed?

 What is your name?

 EXACT WORDING OF THREAT:

+Duration of Call:

+IDENTIFYING CHARACTERISTICS OF THE CALLED.

 IDENTIFYING CHARACTERISTICS OF THE CALLER:

 Sex:

 Estimated Age:

 Accent:

 Voice: (loud, soft, etc.)

-Speech: (fast, slow, slurred, etc.)
+Speech: (fast, slow, slurred, etc.) 3

-Diction: (good, nasal, lisp, stutter, etc.)
+Diction: (good, nasal, lisp, stutter, etc.))

 Manner: (calm, rude, emotional, etc.)

 Background noises: (traffic, loud noises, other voices, etc.)

 Voice was familiar?

 Was caller familiar with company facilities or employees?
 Explain.

 THREAT RECIPIENT:

 Name: Phone No.

 Date Time:

-Distribution: RCMP Corporate Security Area SuperEmergency Area Landman
+Distribution: □ RCMP ☐ Area Superintendent ☐ Area Landman tv ☐ Emergency Management